 Then there appeared to them divided tongues, as of fire, and one sat upon each of them.
 And they were all filled with the Holy Spirit and began to speak with other tongues, as the Spirit gave them utterance (Acts 2:3-4, NKJV).

 When the Disciples received tongues “like fire” from the Holy Spirit, they became bold witnesses, testifying of Lord Jesus Christ, the Son of God.
 They spontaneously uttered in languages of men or angels (1 Cor 13:1), as the fiery looking images “divided” or “distributed” (diamerizo’ – Strong’s Greek Concordance, 1266).
 This dividing of the fire possibly symbolizes the tongues were sourced from one Holy Spirit.

 So, who exactly can hear God’s Voice?
+God’s Sheep.
 Jesus said, My sheep (His followers) hear My voice, and I know them, and they follow Me (John 10:27, NKJV).
-Followers of Jesus are given the ability to hear God’s Voice with understanding and also to recognize when He is speaking directly to them through His Word.
+Followers of Jesus receive the ability to hear God’s Voice with understanding.
+But, also to recognize when He is speaking directly to them through His Word.
 This understanding grows through intimacy with Him.

 God’s audible Voice may be external, or a spontaneous internal thought, or a Word of wisdom or revelation.
 God never speaks idle Words.
 He speaks with intention and purpose.
 The audible message of God is typically short and specific, and always comes with an invitation for obedience.
 The more we obediently respond, the more we will hear.

 Sometimes God’s Voice interrupts our sleep.
 And when this happens, the Voice usually sounds familiar, so as not to cause fear (such as when young Samuel thought it was Eli the priest’s voice that he heard calling his name, as recorded in 1 Sam 3:7-8).